sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase0-prep_work.md

 **Safety Tips:**
 - Be careful holding wires and components with your bare hands while soldering, as they will get very hot very quickly.
 We recommend using a long-nose plier or helping hands whenever possible.
 - Don't touch the soldering iron tip (or any other metal piece) while the soldering iron is on, since doing so can cause burns.
-If you get burned, rinse the affected area with cold water immediately.
+If you get burned, rinse the affec

+ted area with cold water immediately.
 - Likewise, don't use the soldering iron on anything you don't intend to solder.
 The high heat will cause things to melt or burn.
 - Don't breathe soldering fumes; use a soldering fan whenever possible.
 - If you have difficulty soldering (e.g. shaky hands), please seek the advice of a TA or teacher.